 If the Board rules in favour of the landlord, then the eviction process will begin.
 They will issue an Eviction Order that must be executed by a Sheriff.
 The landlord may not evict a tenant themselves.
 You will be mailed a Vacate Notice.
 This will inform you of the date on which you need to vacate the unit.
 Once you are evicted you will have 72 hours to retrieve your property.
+The landlord cannot throw out your property or prevent you from accessing it during this time.
 After this the landlord will assume possession of your property.